parcelvalue/api/docs/ContentType.md

 ## Examples

-An example of the structure of both request and response data for the `/shipments` endpoint would be:
+An example of the structure of a request data for the `/shipments` endpoint would be:

 ```
 {